 Before we can really get into tuning and the effects of the different chemicals we can choose from, we have to understand the various injection options available to us.
 There are literally tons of options available today, ranging from DIY setups consisting of a spray nozzle, pump, fuel line, pressure switch and reservoir all the way to $1000 setups that are closer to running a full standalone computer.
 It’s up to the individual what avenue they choose for themselves based on budget and power goals.
 I’ll explain the 3 most common setup’s used today and the tuning involved with each.

 As you can see it’s a very simple design made up of a pump, some jets for tuning and the necessary lines, relay, pressure switch and reservoir.
 The idea behind this as well as most other basic kits is to provide the user with a kit that is easy to install and tune yet functional and affordable.
 The tuning of a single stage kit is fairly straight forward.
 First you need to install the kit according to the instructions included with the kit at the time of purchase.
 If it’s a DIY setup, then you’re on your own as far as the install goes.
 Once you have your kit installed you can begin with the tuning process.
 Let’s start by using 8psi as your current max boost setting.
 Before we raise the boost at all, we need to set the turn on point “on set” for the pump.
 This is done via adjusting the pressure switch or knob on the controller depending on the kit.
 The switches are adjustable via screw, knob or nut in most cases.
 How they work is simple.
 They have a constant power of 12vdc hooked to them, as well as a vacuum line from the intake manifold.
 Once the manifold pressure reaches a certain pressure, the switch will send that 12vdc to the pump.
-In order to figure out the “on set” point, other then trial and error, you need a vacuum pump.
-These can be purchased at any auto store such at any auto parts store.
+In order to figure out the “on set” point, other than trial and error, you need a vacuum pump.
+These can be purchased at any auto parts store.

 As you can see, it has a pressure gauge and trigger to increase the pressure output.
 Apply pressure to the vacuum line of the switch and see what the pressure is when the pump is triggered.
 Then adjust the switch to the required setting.
 Well, how do you know when to set to pump to come on?
 The key here is having it come on as late as possible, but early enough to supply the alcohol when you need it.
 If the alcohol was injected the moment you hit 8psi then your tuning would be easy.
 But you have to account for the lag time involved for the pump to “spool” up and fill the lines as well as having the mist actually reach the combustion chambers.
 So lets start with an “on set” pressure of 6 psi.
 That should give us enough of a buffer before we suffer from a lean spot or any detonation.
 Now we have 1 or 2 options depending on what kit you’ve gone with.
 One kind uses jets to adjust the amount of alcohol injected; the other kind uses a rheostat to control the pump volume itself by limiting the current the pump receives.
 If you have the kind with jets, then you will start with a medium sized jet.
 If the motor bogs upon “on set” then you simply need to use smaller jets until the car no longer bogs.
 Yes this method is crude, but it’s very effective and has been used since the 60’s.
 If you have the other style controller that is mounted in the cockpit, just adjust the knob controlling the pump speed until the motor doesn’t bog.
 This step is done while driving the car under stock boost conditions.
 Once the “on set” and injection volume is set, you can begin to add boost.
 Under perfect conditions we would use a wide band O2 meter to insure we don’t run into a lean condition by adding to much boost.
 If you don’t have a wideband, you have to resort to checking your plugs and listening for knock the old fashioned way, I don’t recommend this at all.
 I use the MSD Knock Alert as well as a wide band O2 meter.
 With these two items you can really get every last bit of power out of any kit you decide to use.
 If you’re going to wing it without a wideband, have the onset point come on a few psi early and I don’t recommend adding more then 5 psi until you can confirm your AFRs.